 4. Givin' Back Party

 This season is all about giving.
 So what if, instead of spending extravagantly on a holiday party, you put that money towards causes you believe in?
-Invite your friends to spend an afternoon together at The Packaged Good assembling care packages, then go catch the Stage Door Players holiday production "Let Nothing You Dismay."
+Invite your friends to spend an afternoon together at The Packaged Good assembling care packages, then go catch the Stage Door Players holiday production "Christmas at Sweet Apple."
 Later that evening, you could have a poker party and donate all the buy-in money to a charity of the winner's choice.
 Hey, nobody said you had to give everything up in order to give back.
 Read this blog post to find ways to do good around Dunwoody.

 Merry Christmas and Happy Holidays from Dunwoody